FullHuman/purgecss-docs/configuration.md

 * **content**

-You can specify content that should be analyzed by Purgecss with an array of filenames or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer).
+You can specify content that should be analyzed by PurgeCSS with an array of filenames or [globs](https://github.com/isaacs/node-glob/blob/master/README.md#glob-primer).
 The files can be HTML, Pug, Blade, etc.

 ```javascript
 new Purgecss({